tsufurukawa/personal_blog/source/_posts/2014-08-04-feature-spec-with-capybara.markdown

 click_link "Forgot Password?"
 ```

 Notice how readable this code is!!
-This is the beauty of working with the Capybara API - even a non-programmer can read and decipher it.
+This is the beauty of working with the Capybara API - even a non-programmer can read and decipher the code.

-Once the user clicks on the link, it will redirect to this page where the user is prompted to enter an email address.
-Then inside our server side code (specifically inside the `ForgotPasswordsController`, we send out an email with directions to reset the password if the said email address does indeed exist in our database.
+Once the user clicks on the link, it will redirect to a page where the user is prompted to enter an email address.
+Then inside our server side code (specifically, inside the `ForgotPasswordsController`, we send out an email with directions to reset the password if the said email address does indeed exist in our database.

 {% img center /images/forgot_password_form.png 600 260 'forgot_password_form' %}